#0 Reading Challenge: The Beginning

 This following Wednesday I am challenging each of you, to start reading through the Scriptures in chronological order.
 Many of us know many key points in Scripture and we may even know what happens within the timeline of each book in the Bible.
 How many of us, even those that have been to Bible school can say when certain events happened.

 Most of the time points in the Scriptures are easy to pinpoint, others not so much.
 I have made it a point to make sure there are scheduled days each week to give yourself and your brain a day of rest.
-My husband, RR, and I observe Saturday as Shabbat (Sabbath), but not always.
+I observe Saturday as Shabbat (Sabbath), but not always.

 In my many times through Scripture, I have yet to find that Sunday is the new day for Shabbat.
 I have found that the best way to observe Shabbat is to do work six days and rest on the seventh.
 So if you start your week on a Wednesday, the following Tuesday is your day of rest.

 This isn’t a typical ‘Chronological Bible Reading Challenge’, this one also incorporates the Apocrypha.
 The apocryphal books give more insight into the characters that we read about in Scripture prior to the Apocrypha being removed from the Bible in 1901 at Cambridge.
 One story has it that the Bibles were cheaper to print without the Apocrypha, another has it that the newest branch of Baptists didn’t believe the teachings, and yet another story had it that the protestants at the time wanted to be different from the Roman Catholic Church; regardless of the reason these are all stories.

 Regardless, of the true reason why the apocrypha was discontinued, we still have access to it today.
 And because of that reason I have included it in the readings.
 I have also made sure as not to overwhelm you with so much text to read to get it read in a year.
 It is three chapters per day for six days a week.